d3ska/d3ska.github.io/_posts/2023-02-19-cap-theorem.md

 That's why it's alternative name is a Brewer theorem.
 The presentation can be found [here](https://people.eecs.berkeley.edu/~brewer/cs262b-2004/PODC-keynote.pdf).

-Generally it's statement sounds rather simple, namely every distributed system can guarantee two out of three following characteristics
+Generally, its statement sounds rather simple, namely every distributed system can guarantee two out of the following three characteristics.
+This is often misunderstood by people.
+So let's dive a bit deeper into each of them.

 ![img]({{site.url}}/assets/blog_images/2023-02-19-cap-theorem/venn-diagram-cap.png)

-Lets deep dive a bit in each of them.

 <br>